namannimmo10/namannimmo.me/_posts/2018-12-10-20-49-02-using_the_google_cloud_vision_api_for_ocr_in_swift.md

 API requests in a list.
 Each request in turn contains an image, and specifies one or more services we request for this image.
 The image can be supplied in various forms.
 Above, we specify a URI pointing at a Google Cloud storage bucket.
-In our application, we'll instead be embedding the entire image as a base-64 encoded string, in which case the `source` key is replaced with `content`.
-One noteworthy detail about the features we request to be analyzed is that we could swap `TEXT_DETECTION` for `DOCUMENT_TEXT_DETECTION`. `TEXT_DETECTION` uses a model more optimized for text "in the wild", such as street signs or food menus. `DOCUMENT_TEXT_DETECTION` instead provides better results for very dense text as is common for documents like pages of a book.
-The endpoint we target with this request is `images:annotate` to access the OCR service.
+In our application, we'll instead be embedding the entire image as a base64 encoded string.
+One noteworthy detail about the features we request to be analyzed is that we could swap `TEXT_DETECTION` for `DOCUMENT_TEXT_DETECTION`. `TEXT_DETECTION` uses a model more optimized for text "in the wild", such as street signs or food menus. `DOCUMENT_TEXT_DETECTION` instead provides better results for very dense text as found in documents such as pages of a book.
+Lastly, the API endpoint we target with this request is `images:annotate` to access the OCR service, which we append to `https://vision.googleapis.com/v1` to form the complete URL.

 The full JSON response from the above cURL command is quite a lot to digest.
-To get a more succint overview, let's beam up the following image (download it and save it to disk as `test-image.png`):
+To get a more succinct overview, let's beam up the following image (download it and save it to disk as `test-image.png`):

 ![test image](/images/google-ocr/test-image.png)

-We'll now employ the alternative mechanism of supplying the image payload: embedding a base-64 encoded string of the image data.
-Unix systems conveniently have a `base64` command into which we can simply pipe the image to get the base64 encoded string.
-We can even embed this into the curl
+We'll now employ the alternative mechanism of supplying the image payload: embedding a base64 encoded string of the image data.
+Unix systems conveniently have a `base64` command into which we can simply pipe the image to get the encoded string.
+We can even embed this into the cURL command:
-command:

 ```shell
 $ curl -X POST \